Deciphering the Soliton-Halo Relation in Fuzzy Dark Matter

-\textit{Concentration-mass-nonisothermality relation}.---To further investigate the non-isothermal velocity distribution revealed in \fref{fig:velocity}, we plot in \fref{fig:conc_and_temp} the relations between halo concentration $c$, halo mass $\Mh$, and nonisothermality for all halos.
+\textit{Concentration-mass-nonisothermality relation}.---To further investigate the non-isothermal velocity distribution revealed in \fref{fig:velocity}, we plot in \fref{fig:conc_and_temp} the relations between halo concentration $c$, halo mass $\Mh$, and nonisothermality $\beta=\whin/\avewh$ (see \eref{eq:Ws}) for all halos.
 We compute $c$ by fitting the halo density profiles at $r > 6\rs$ (to exclude the soliton) with the NFW model.
 Panel (a) shows the $c$-$\Mh$ relation at $z=0$.
 For CDM, $c$ increases monotonically with decreasing $\Mh$, where we adopt the $c$-$\Mh$ relation of \cite{Ishiyama2021} computed by the tool \texttt{Colossus} \cite{Diemer2018}.
-In comparison, the FDM halo concentration decreases below a redshift-independent half-mode halo mass, $\Mhalf=3.8\times10^{10}\mFDM^{-4/3}\Msun$ \cite{Schive2016}, in quantitative agreement with the theoretical predictions of \cite{laroche2022,kawai2024}.
+In comparison, the FDM halo concentration decreases below a redshift-independent half-mode halo mass, $\Mhalf=3.8\times10^{10}\mFDM^{-4/3}\Msun$ \cite{Schive2016}.
 This decrease is caused by quantum pressure delaying the onset of halo formation below $\Mhalf$, thereby suppressing the halo central density.
 Note that the $c$-$\Mh$ relation is $z$-dependent while here we only plot the results at $z=0$ as an illustration.
 For a given $\Mh$ and $c(\Mh,z,\mFDM)$, we can infer $\Ep$ in \eref{eq:Ws}.

 We also show the results of N-body simulations using the same FDM initial conditions for comparison.
-Concentration parameters in genuine FDM simulations are slightly but systematically lower than their N-body counterparts, presumably due to the presence of massive solitons that suppress density near the soliton-halo transition (e.g., see \fref{fig:profile} at $3\kpc \lesssim r \lesssim 6\kpc$).
+Concentration parameters in genuine FDM simulations are slightly but systematically lower than their N-body counterparts and the theoretical predictions of \cite{laroche2022,kawai2024}, especially for $\mFDM=0.8$.
+This discrepancy is mainly due to the presence of massive solitons that suppress density near the soliton-halo transition (e.g., see \fref{fig:profile} at $3\kpc \lesssim r \lesssim 6\kpc$) and small periodic boxes, causing an additional $\sim 8\%$ deviation in the predicted $\Ms$.

-Panel (b) of \fref{fig:conc_and_temp} shows the nonisothermality-concentration relation of FDM halos.
-We define nonisothermality as the ratio of the inner-halo thermal velocity to the average thermal velocity of the entire halo, $\beta=\whin/\avewh$ (see \eref{eq:Ws}).
-The plot reveals a positive correlation between $c$ and $\beta$.
+Panel (b) of \fref{fig:conc_and_temp} shows the $\beta$-$c$ relation, revealing a positive correlation between the two.
 This occurs because FDM halos are approximately isothermal at formation, and subsequent accretion of lower-density mass in the outskirts leads to an increase in $c$ and a more non-isothermal velocity distribution.
-The FDM nonisothermality-concentration relation can be fitted by \be \whin/\avewh = 0.270 \log c + 1.05, \ee which is insensitive to redshift.
+The FDM nonisothermality-concentration relation can be fitted by \be \whin/\avewh = 0.281 \log c + 1.05, \ee insensitive to redshift.

 Note that most halos in our simulations have $\Mh \lesssim \Mhalf$, where quantum effects are important, resulting in systematically lower concentration parameters for FDM halos compared to CDM.
 Therefore, whether \eref{eq:temp_c} can be applied to halos with $\Mh \gg \Mhalf$ remains an open question.
 This uncertainty cannot be addressed by the simplified SHR of \cite{schive2014b} and underscores the importance of isolating $\beta(c)$ from other terms in \eref{eq:Ws}.